 At 38.5 mm wide, the Marine Nationale is relatively small by modern standards, even though it has been significantly enlarged from its original’s 33 mm diameter.
 That said, the size of the remake is good, especially coupled with the relatively thick case, which preserves the proportions of the original.
 As is the case with many vintage watches that are smallish yet thick, the aspect ratio of the case has a sturdy feel that evokes a bit of romantic nostalgia.

 The height of the case can be attributed to the “box type” sapphire and wide, double-stepped bezel, which also leaves the dial looking smaller.
-The vintage proportions are well done and give the watch visual interesting, since it is distinct from most modern designs.
+The vintage proportions are well done and makes the watch visually interesting, since it is distinct from most modern designs.

 Powering the watch is the automatic L888.5, which is an upgraded ETA 2982 with a power reserve of 64 hours, compared to the 42 hours of the standard model.